jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Syncing remote and loading local Data.md

 Key:

 1. **Sync data from the cloud**
-   Use a `sync-entities` action to fetch data from the cloud and store it in the local SQLite database.&#x20;
+   Use a `sync-entities` action to fetch data from the cloud and store it in the local SQLite database.
-   Use the `onLoad`, `onFocus`, `onRefresh`, or any other event where actions are defined.&#x20;
+   Use the `onLoad`, `onFocus`, `onRefresh`, or any other event where actions are defined.
 2. **Load data from SQLite to use on a jig**
-   Use the `DATA_PROVIDER_LOCAL` in the datasource defined in the jig or a global datasource to execute an SQLite query.&#x20;
+   Use the `DATA_PROVIDER_LOCAL` in the datasource defined in the jig or a global datasource to execute an SQLite query.
 3. **Save data to SQLite ONLY**
    To save data locally only and not sync to the cloud, use an `execute-entity` action with the `DATA_PROVIDER_LOCAL`.
 4. **Save data to SQLite and sync data to the cloud**